Animals in Danger

 Wild Animals in Danger

-Helping an injured wild animal is a duty of a citizen and the most important task of animal welfare authorities.
-Any injured wild animal should be reported to the emergency exchange.
-SEY’s animal welfare counsellors offer help as well.
+Helping an injured wild animal is a duty of a citizen and an important tasks of animal welfare authorities.
+Any injured wild animal should be reported to the emergency exchange 112.
+SEY’s animal welfare counsellors offer help and advice as well.

 Young wild animals do not usually need help – their parent supervises them even though they seem abandoned.
 If you are even slightly unsure of an animal’s situation, contact the SEY’s animal welfare counsellor.
 Do not touch the young before speaking to an expert.
 Especially the prospect of a young brown hare collapse if they are taken to human facilities without reason.